scub-france/smart-order/README.md

 Using `docker-compose up`, you can launch a functional environment containing the deployed core-contract, ethereum bridge and the client-demo.

-Tests can be launched on the docker environment :
-1. Execute a shell inside the core-contract : `docker exec -it smart-order_core-contract_1 /bin/bash`
-2. launch truffle tests : `truffle test --network "testnet"`. the network is here referencing the `networks` in core-contract/truffle-config.js.

 ### Manual setup
 1. Fetch the codebase :  `git clone https://github.com/scub-france/smart-order`
 2. Compile & deploy contracts (cf. core-contract's [README](./core-contract/README.md)).